-Prior to distribution to water customers, Lower Catskill water is treated with chlorine, sodium hydroxide, orthophosphate and fluoride.
+Prior to distribution to water customers, Lower Catskill water is treated with chlorine, as the primary disinfectant followed by a secondary level of disinfection, ultraviolet light, sodium hydroxide, orthophosphate and fluoride.
 Chlorine is used to meet the NYS Sanitary Code and Federal Safe Drinking Water Act disinfection requirements.
+Ultraviolet light is used to comply with the Federal Long Term 2 Enhanced Surface Water Treatment Rule.
 Sodium hydroxide and orthophosphate are added to reduce the corrosion of in-home plumbing.